Common Questions After A Car Accident

 Is It OK To Post About My Accident On Social Media?
 Start A Crowdfunding Campaign?

 You should keep all public information to an absolute minimum after an accident.
-While this may be difficult, the reality is that insurance companies will do everything they can do to use this information against you.
+While this may be difficult, the reality is that insurance companies will do everything they can to use this information against you.
 They can’t use what they don’t have.
 Certain initiatives may be appropriate depending on the circumstances, but we can help you tailor your public communications so as not to jeopardize your chances for fair compensation.
 In the long run, that is what matters most.

 What Is The Car Accident Insurance Claim Process?